Falemauga Caves: Archaeology

-Freeman describes in his report the entrance into the tunnels as almost circular, and measuring approximately 50 ft in diameter.
+Freeman describes in his report the entrance into the tunnels as almost circular and measuring approximately 50 ft in diameter.
 The height above sea level at this point averaged about 1555 ft.

 The down-break opening had divided from what was once a single tunnel into two distinct sections, one to the north and one to the south.
 Freeman called the north section the North Cave and the south section the South Cave.
 The North Cave was a lot longer than the South Cave.
 Both caves were inhabited by Pe'ape'a (Collocalia francica), a species of swift and by many small bats.

 North Cave

-Entry into the North Cave was extremely confined and only four and one half feet in height and three feet in width.
+Entry into the North Cave was extremely confined and only 4+1⁄2 ft in height and 3 ft in width.
 The length of the North Cave was 1408 ft.
 Its width averaged at 25 ft until at a distance from the entrance of about 850 ft, there was an amphitheater (maximum width 56 ft) of considerable size which formed the center of a series of branches.
 The first branch was 150 ft, the second branch 900 ft, beyond which it was too confined for Freeman to measure.
 The height varied from 4 ft at the entrance to 30 ft in the amphitheater.